AlisinaDevelo/Quorabust/docs/NOTES.md

 ## Operations

-For audits, Docker, and release hygiene see [ENTERPRISE.md](ENTERPRISE.md).
+For audits, Docker, release hygiene, serving, and registry/drift see [ENTERPRISE.md](ENTERPRISE.md).
+For scale, embeddings, and distributed-training pointers see [SCALING.md](SCALING.md).